canonical/synapse-operator/docs/how-to/backup-and-restore.md

 This document shows how to back up and restore Synapse.

-A backup strategy is an integral part of disaster and recovery, and should be planned accordingly.
+A backup strategy is an integral part of disaster recovery, and should be planned accordingly.
 The main goal of a backup is the possibility of being restored and the backup and restore process should be tested as part of normal operations.